trbehera/docs/docs/iot-platform-sdk/running-the-demo.md

 ```
 {
-  "module": "Module name",
+  "module"   : "Module name",
-  "msg": "Service-info type.
-One of filedesc, exec, write",
+  "msg"      : "Service-info type" # One of filedesc, exec, write,
-  "valueLen": Length of the file to be transferred,
+  "valueLen" : "Length"            # Length of the file to be transferred,
-  "valueId": "An opaque-id representing a resource (in this case, file) that contains the actual service-info value",
+  "valueId"  : "ID"                # An opaque-id representing a resource (in this case, file) that contains the actual service-info value,
-  "enc": "Encoding to be used.
-One of either base64, or, ascii"
+  "enc"      : "Encoding type"     # Encoding to be used.
+One of either base64, or, ascii
 }
 ```
 -   **psi.json**: Represents the pre-service info as key-value pairs that get pushed to the device.
 It is of the form: